Disclosure: This article is written for informational purposes only and should not be construed as financial or any other type of professional advice.

 Yes, in an ideal world, for example, I’d invest in companies that advance renewable energy in some way (sell renewable energy products to consumers, harness sources of renewable energy for utilities, etc.).
 And then because this type of energy becomes the dominant force globally, I’d benefit from a cleaner and longer-lasting planet, plus reap dividends and gains on my investments.
 But just because a company pursues an ideal doesn’t mean it’s profitable, well run, or priced right.
 So, I could lose money on my investment.

-On the other hand, I don’t think investing with a social conscious is foolish or stupid or pointless.
-It’s just that impact investing isn’t a clever way of appeasing the investment gods or good karmic method of beating the market.
+On the other hand, I don’t think investing with a social conscience is foolish or pointless.
+It’s just that impact investing isn’t a clever way of appeasing the investment gods or a good karmic method of beating the market.
 Instead, it’s a way to invest with your values and influence commerce in your community and the world.
 On a positive note, this approach may inspire you to invest more because you’re excited about and engaged in your investment activity.

 Have you ever invested in a socially conscious fund and then discovered that companies violated some of your ethical beliefs?